NusayerHassan/NusayerHassan.github.io/_pages/about.md

 <br><br>

-I am Nusayer Hassan, a master's student in Systems Engineering at the University of Virginia, starting from Spring'21.
-I am interested in Systems and Networking, and data analysis.
-I was born in Bangladesh.
-I received a bachelor of science in computer science and engineering (CSE) from Shahjalal University of Science and Technology (SUST), Bangladesh, in 2011.
-After my bachelor's, I worked at [REVE Systems](https://www.revesoft.com/), a multinational VoIP company, for nine years as a system engineer.
-I love to travel, play soccer and table tennis.
+I'm S M Nusayer Hassan, a data analyst working on mobile sensing and health at the Sensing Systems for Health Lab, University of Virginia, under the guidance of Professor Laura Barnes.
+With a Master's in Systems Engineering from UVA and prior experience as a Graduate Research Assistant, I've honed my skills in leveraging technology to address healthcare challenges.
+I also worked as a System Engineer at the Ed Egelman Laboratory under the supervision of Professor Edward H. Egelman.
+I obtained my Bachelor's in Computer Science and Engineering from Shahjalal University of Science and Technology.
+Additionally, I've served as a Senior Product Specialist at Reve Systems.
+Committed to driving innovation and making impactful contributions, I'm passionate about pushing the boundaries of knowledge in both the data analytics and systems engineering fields.

 ## Experience